Haselnussbomber/HaselTweaks/README.md

 - The Advanced Edit Mode lets you to precisely control the camera yaw, pitch, distance, x and y position, as well as zoom and rotation, eye and head direction and the animation timestamp.
 - An Alignment Tool adds guide lines over the portrait to aid in proper alignment and composition.

+Configuration options:

+ - "Re-equip Gearset when it was updated" (default off to prevent confusion): This option ensures the glamour plate is applied after updating the gearset by re-equipping it, which should help with portrait resetting to default.
+Of course it only works in places where glamour plates are allowed to be applied.

 ### Reveal Duty Requirements

 Reveals duty names in duty finder, which were shown as "???" to prevent spoilers.
 Useful for unlocking Mentor roulette.